 Increasingly, long-term care involves providing a level of medical care from skilled practitioners to address the often multiple chronic conditions associated with older population groups.
 The goal of long-term care insurance is to help you maximize your independence and function at a time when you are unable to be fully independent.
 A plan for how to deal with long-term care is paramount given the health care issues facing Americans today.
 These issues include Aging populations, Family lifestyle changes, and Evolving health care and a lack of adequate protection from healthcare costs.

-Long-term care insurance offers protection against the risks associated with these issues.
-Acquire Financial Services is affiliated with leading carriers nationwide where our clients can benefit from the latest in Long Term Care Insurance resources.
+Long-term care insurance offers protection against the risks associated with these issues Acquire Financial Solutions is affiliated with leading carriers nationwide where our clients can benefit from the latest in Long Term Care Insurance resources.
 We are your one stop shop resource for Long Term Care Insurance and we make Long Term Care Insurance easy!

-Acquire Financial Solutions, LLC is a Life and Health Insurance Agency offering Insurance and Financial Services Products.
+Acquire Financial Solutions, LLC is a Licensed Life & Health Insurance Agency offering Insurance and Financial Solutions.
 None of the information provided is intended as investment, tax, accounting or legal advice, as an offer or solicitation of an offer to buy or sell, or as an endorsement, of any company, security, fund, or other offering.
 The information should not be relied upon for purposes of transacting securities or other investments.
 The content is provided 'as is' and without warranties, either expressed or implied.
 Acquire Financial Solutions, LLC does not promise or guarantee any income or particular result from your use of the information contained herein.
-Under no circumstances will Acquire Financial Solutions, LLC be liable for any loss or damage caused by your reliance on the information contained herein.
 It is your responsibility to evaluate any information, opinion, advice or other content contained.
 Please seek the advice of professionals, as appropriate, regarding the evaluation of any specific information, opinion, or other content.